zsk66/FLAME/README.md

 ## Start

 The default values for various parameters parsed to the experiment are given in `options.py`.
 Details are given on some of those parameters:
-* `framework:` two personalied federated learnign frameworks, i.e., FLAME and pFedMe.
+* `framework:` five personalized federated learning frameworks.

+* `partition:` six data partitioning schemes.

 * `num_users:` number of users.